ex0-tekk/Legend-of-SkyrimVR/README.md

 ---

-There are a few .ini settings you _should_ be aware of, because we don’t all use the same PC / HMD, so it’s best to adjust these based on your VR resolution and CPU threads.
+There are a few .ini settings you _should_ be aware of, because we don’t all use the same PC-VR setup, so it’s best to adjust these based on your VR resolution and CPU threads.

 **NOTE: Windows 11 users can ONLY USE MO2 2.4.2 or later.**